Finding a ruin bar in Budapest is a rite of passage for locals and tourists alike – this was my experience.

 At one point in the evening, I was sitting in the front of an old car from the 60’s that was cut in half, a lesbian couple was making out in the back part of the car a few feet away from us.

 I wouldn’t be able to tell you the name of the bar (they don’t really do labels), but still to this day, it’s the coolest bar I’ve ever been too.
-Similar to finding the secret bakeries in Florence, finding your own hidden ruin bar is the thing to do when you visit Budapest.
+Similar to finding the secret bakeries in Florence, finding your own hidden ruin bar is the thing to do if you have a few days in Budapest.

 Join the Adventure